microsoft/pai/README.md

 ### Deploy

 The default deployment includes minimum steps to deploy an OpenPAI cluster.
-After that, you may customize OpenPAI cluster for different hardware environments and use scenarios.
+Base on the default configuration, you can customize OpenPAI deployment for different hardware environments and use scenarios.

 #### Deploy with default configurations